AdilOubro/AdilOubro/README.md

 - 👀 I’m interested in AI , and deep Learning
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on some project
-- 📫 How to reach m
-- 😄 Pronouns: ...

 - ⚡ Fun fact: Cristiano Ronaldo >>>> messi

 <!---